spotinst/help/src/docs/ocean/ocean-aks-cloud-cluster-overview.md

 To view these savings, click the **Right-Sizing** tab (unless already displayed).

+Screenshot here  -- - --

 This tab displays:
 * Total cluster savings from right-sizing recommendations and the percentage of the saved cluster costs in the selected time range, where:
-  * Total savings from right-sizing is the difference between original requests set for workloads and the right-sizing recommendations:
+  * <b>Total cluster savings = [costs for workloads based on original requests – cost for workloads based on Ocean-optimized requests]</b>.
+  * Percentage of cluster costs:

-  * % savings = [costs for workloads based on original requests]-
+  <b>% savings = [[costs for workloads based on original requests]-[cost for workloads based on Ocean-optimized requests] / [costs for workloads based on original requests] * 100]</b>

+* CPU resources in vCPU Hours.
+* Memory resources in GiB/TiB Hours.
+* GPU resources in GPU Hours.

 ## Ocean Savings from Bin Packing